-Because of the size of the payload (a large hen's egg must weigh between 57 to 63 grams and requires the rocket body to be a diameter of at least 59 millimeters), rockets entered in this Challenge will be fairly large and heavy.
-The minimum liftoff weight is probably about 6 ounces, but there is no need for the rocket to be the minimum weight; a larger rocket is also fine, but it will require larger rocket motors.
+Because of the size of the payload (a large hen's egg must weigh between 57 to 63 grams and requires the rocket to have a body tube that can accommodate an egg diameter of up to 45 millimeters), rockets entered in this Challenge will be fairly large.
+The minimum liftoff weight is probably about 6 ounces.
+Heavy airframes could have difficulty in achieving the required minimum duration with the specified-size 15-inch diameter parachute that is required by the rules.

-Designing a rocket that will reach an altitude of approximately 750 feet and stay up approximately 45 seconds is not particularly hard to do, although designing one that cushions and protects an egg is a bit harder.
-The Challenge is finding the exact combination of airframe design, rocket engines, and duration-control technique that will achieve exactly 750 feet and 45 seconds.
+Designing a rocket that will reach an altitude of approximately 750 feet and stay up approximately 40-45 seconds is not particularly hard to do, although designing one that cushions and protects an egg is a bit harder and achieving this duration with a 15-inch parachute is a new challenge compared to previous years.
+The Challenge is finding the exact combination of airframe design, rocket engines, and duration-control technique that will achieve exactly 750 feet and 40-45 seconds.
 Doing this will require either lots of trial-and-error (not recommended), or smart use of a rocket-design and flight-simulation computer program to get the design "roughly right" first.
 Modern aerospace engineers do lots of "flight tests" on a computer before they start building and flying hardware--it's quicker and cheaper!

 How do you approach the process of designing a flight vehicle?
 Engineers start with what is a fixed, given quantity -- such as the size and shape of the egg payload and its cushioning and the altimeter -- and with what the mission performance requirements are.
-In this case the requirement is to go to 750 feet and stay up for exactly 45 seconds, and then make a safe return to earth at the end.
+In this case the requirement is to go to 750 feet and stay up for let's say 42.5 seconds, and then make a safe return to earth at the end.
 No matter what your design, it must incorporate this payload and achieve the performance requirement.